itfanr/ros2-wiki/About-ROS-Interfaces.md

 ## 3. Service Description Specification
-Messages description are defined in `.srv` files in the `srv/` directory of a ROS package.
+Services description are defined in `.srv` files in the `srv/` directory of a ROS package.

 A service description file consists of a request and a response msg type, separated by '---'.
 Any two .msg files concatenated together with a '---' are a legal service description.